B.A. UNSW. M. Asian Studies. Monash. MPhil. UniMelb. PhD. UNSW.

 In Victoria Police, she worked in general duties, criminal investigations, the Asian Squad (disbanded), drug taskforces and trained as an undercover operative.

+She started studying Vietnamese at Monash University in 1997.
 In 2005, she was the recipient of a scholarship to study Vietnamese in Ho Chi Minh City, Vietnam, from the Victorian Multicultural Commission while working for Victoria Police and is noted as a ‘Major Event’ of 100 years of women in policing in Victoria.

 She has a long term interest in the development of policing and security in Asia and completed her PhD on policing in Vietnam at the UNSW Law School.
 She is featured by UNSW Sydney as an example of an ‘outstanding higher degree researcher and alumni’.